PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-12 05:13:04
+Last updated: 2024-04-12 05:14:11
-Random Quote: How does a computer get drunk?
-It takes screenshots. - Will Livingston
+Random Quote: Remember.
+Once they find out who you are, you die. - Jang Deok-su